 I have a wide range of research interests focused on understanding, protecting, and restoring the natural environment and the benefits humans get from healthy ecosystems.
 I am particularly interested in opportunities at the intersection of science and policy where science can inform policies and lead to solutions to environmental problems and more habitat conservation.
-These include the assessment and valuation of ecosystem services and I have worked with colleagues on incorporating ecosystem services into U.S. federal policies and programs (see for example, Polefka and Sutton-Grier 2016, Schaefer et al. 2015 and Sutton-Grier et al. 2014).
+These include the assessment and valuation of ecosystem services and I have worked with colleagues on incorporating ecosystem services into U.S. federal policies and programs (see for example, Polefka and Sutton-Grier 2016, Schaefer et al. 2015 and Sutton-Grier et al. 2014) as well as international policies (Howard and Sutton-Grier et al. 2017, Wylie et al., 2016).
 In my current role as research faculty at University of Maryland and Ecosystem Science Adviser at the National Ocean Service, I am focusing on science to support coastal sustainability and resilience in the face of climate change.

 Recently I have been involved in efforts to better synthesize our understanding of the benefits provided by natural ecosystems, or hybrid infrastructure which combines natural and built features (as seen in the figure), to reduce the risks of coastal flooding and erosion from storms.
 The use of natural and hybrid approaches if of growing interest in the U.S. and globally and it is important to include these options in our coastal planning and decision making so that we have alternatives to simply building more and bigger sea walls along our coasts.
 The results of this research synthesis were published in the journal Environmental Science & Policy (Sutton-Grier et al. 2015), and this article won the 2016 Ecological Society of America "Innovation in Sustainability Science" Award.
 This research on natural and hybrid infrastructure to support coastal resilience is of braod interest, not just to coastal managers, but also has generated interest from the American Society of Civil Engineers, the Climate Change Business Journal, and the American Institute of Architecture. (figure credit: K. Crossett, NOAA)

 One of my primary efforts the past five years at NOAA has been to found and continue to lead NOAA's Coastal Blue Carbon team.
 My expertise in wetland carbon cycling have made me ideally suited to explore the science and policy opportunities for NOAA related to coastal blue carbon.
 I helped put together a website explaining coastal blue carbon, about how coastal habitats (seagrasses, salt marsh, and mangroves) sequester and store so much carbon, and about NOAA's interests in coastal blue carbon.
+My work on coastal blue carbon was featured in a recent epidsode of the Ocean Currents Radio Show.
 I also helped do an analysis of whether and how carbon services of ecosystems can be incorporated into U.S. federal policies which was published in Marine Policy (Sutton-Grier et al., 2014) and Coastal Management (Pendleton and Sutton-Grier et al., 2013) and a recent update on progress on incorporating carbon benefits into U.S. efforts (Sutton-Grier and Moore, 2016).
 I presented these findings at the Ecological Society of America at the 2013 conference.
 This work was also featured in the National Wetlands Newsletter.
-Working with a student, I also examined how blue carbon can be incorporated in international projects with the goal of conserving coastal ecosystems and supporting community livelihoods in developing countires (Wylie et al. 2016).
+Working with a student, I also examined how blue carbon can be incorporated in international projects with the goal of conserving coastal ecosystems and supporting community livelihoods in developing countries (Wylie et al. 2016).
 The National Ocean Service also featured me in a podcast on Coastal Blue Carbon.
 And I am a co-PI on a NASA carbon monitoring grant which is working to develop a framework for using remotely sensed data to estimate coastal wetland carbon stocks. (photo credit: NOAA Office of Habitat Conservation)

 At NOAA, I have also had the opportunity to work on several additional projects related to valuing ecosystem benefits to people.
 For example, a recent examined the relationship between nature and biodiversity exposure and human health and well-being (Sandifer and Sutton-Grier et al., 2015) and you can view my ESA 2014 presentation on this study as well.
 Another study synthesized our understanding of how stressors in the environment (such as nutrient pollution or ocean acidification) decrease coastal and marine ecosystem services thereby having negative impacts on human health and well-being (Sandifer and Sutton-Grier, 2014).
 A third study synthesized the negative impacts of derelict fishing traps on target and non-target species and on habitats (Arthur and Sutton-Grier et al., 2014).
 A third study examined the jobs created through restoration projects (Edwards et al., 2012).
 All of these studies aimed to help inform policy and decision making in coastal conservation.